nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/4-seqsearch.rst

 * A genome pkl file

-* A json summary file of the component presence and absence.
+* A yaml summary file of the component presence and absence.

 For more information on each of the output formats please see the `Outputs <outputs.rst>` documentation section.
 Each tutorial section will provide additional information